ms-iot/remote-wiring/README.md

 - `read(void)` -> `short` -- reads a single character from the incoming stream
 - `write(char)` -> `void` -- writes a single character to the outgoing stream

-#Usage
-This section explains the basic usage of Windows Remote Arduino Wiring.
-This is an excellent place to start if you are new to this library or Arduino Wiring itself.
-For advanced behaviors, see the [advanced readme](advanced.md).
+##RemoteDevice

+A user-friendly wrapper for Firmata, providing an Arduino feel for GPIO and I2C.
+After adding this package to your solution either manually or through NuGet, you may construct a RemoteDevice object directly.

+#Setup
+This section explains how to set up your Arduino and how to add the Windows Remote Arduino library to your Windows projects!

-##Arduino Wiring
+##Arduino Setup

-Remote Arduino Wiring uses the [Firmata protocol](https://github.com/firmata/protocol), which has implementations in many languages including Arduino!
+Windows Remote Arduino uses the [Firmata protocol](https://github.com/firmata/protocol), which has implementations in many languages including Arduino!
 The Arduino implementation is called [StandardFirmata](https://github.com/firmata/arduino/blob/master/examples/StandardFirmata/StandardFirmata.ino) and comes pre-packaged with the Arduino software when you install it!
 Follow the steps below to upload the StandardFirmata sketch to your Arduino.

 1. Download and install the Arduino software from [http://arduino.cc](http://arduino.cc).
 2. Connect your Arduino device to the computer using USB.